d12frosted/elpa-mirror/gnu/embark-readme.txt

 3.7.1 New minibuffer target example - tab-bar tabs ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  Say you use the new [tab bars] from Emacs 27 and you want Embark to offer tab-specific actions when you use the tab-bar-mode commands that mention tabs by name.
-You would need to: (1) make sure Embark knows those commands deal with tabs, (2) define a keymap for tab actions and configure Embark so it knows that's the keymap you want.
+  As an example, take the new [tab bars] from Emacs 27.
+I'll explain how to configure Embark to offer tab-specific actions when you use the tab-bar-mode commands that mention tabs by name.
+The configuration explained here is now built-in to Embark (and Marginalia), but it's still a good self-contained example.
+In order to setup up tab actions you would need to: (1) make sure Embark knows those commands deal with tabs, (2) define a keymap for tab actions and configure Embark so it knows that's the keymap you want.

 [tab bars]